eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 .. thumbnail:: /rst/figures/screenshots/usage_example/Data_count_configuration.png
     :align: center

-Clicking :code:`Add` the series will be created in the main window, but the Dialog will no close.
+Clicking :code:`Add` the series will be created in the main window, but the dialog will not close.
 This is very useful in order to create a new series similar to the one already created.
 Here we are going to reuse all the information but we are going to change the :code:`Number of bins` to :code:`0`.
 Using the value :code:`0` means that we want to see all the different *datapoints* that the writer has stored.